JonathanFadera/Cornell-Notes/README.md

 You can also find me on GitHub at: [JonathanFadera](https://www.github.com/JonathanFadera)

 ## Deployed Application
-This application was deployed at [https://github.com/JonathanFadera/express_note_taker](https://github.com/JonathanFadera/express_note_taker)
+This application was deployed at [Heroku Dashboard](https://cornell-notes-0420.herokuapp.com/)